A template to help you design unbeatable multi-step conversion funnels

 • InflataFish wants to get the visitors to click on the “Buy Now” button or order by phone, then pay.

 • So InflataFish has overzealously reached for the visitors’ credit cards.
-It has created a sales page (represented by the Reese’s Piece) that describes the boat and its features, advantages, and benefits.
+It has created a sales page that describes the boat and its features, advantages, and benefits.
 InflataFish hopes that the visitors will click “Buy Now” and spend $2,000 on a boat.

-It’s equivalent to going to a nightclub and asking a stranger to marry you.
+It’s equivalent to going to a bar and asking a stranger to marry you.

 A (good) multi-part funnel for a seller of fishing boats